 Designing a new system or re-designing an existing assembly line incorrectly can result in lost production, substantial revenue losses and overworked operators.

 Analytic methods can be used, but are limited due to the dynamic nature of the system.
 The impact of buffering, shift patterns, and product sequence quickly confounds this approach for line design and balancing.

-Simulation allows the developers and line managers to quickly analyze the system under various operating conditions.
-Simulation is virtually a necessity to perform any rigorous and meaningful analysis on a modern production line.
-It is capable of modeling at the required level of detail and it can establish confidence levels around results for a wide range of issues.
+Manufacturers around the globe consider simulation essential for performing any rigorous and meaningful analysis on a modern production line, as it is capable of including the required level of detail and establishing confidence levels around results for a wide range of issues.

 This whitepaper outlines the key steps to take when starting out a Line Balancing project and discusses how simulation can play a key part in the successful completion of a manufacturing project when the conflicting objectives of cost, quality and time all need to be delivered on.

 Leading automotive manufacturer Chrysler used their simulation team to increase revenue by $1,000,000 a day without increasing costs and coped with increased demand for their new 2015 models.

 By developing smarter maintenance rules GM increased throughput by 5% to meet an increase in demand, without increasing costs.

 "Vehicle manufacturing is a highly competitive industry and we need to remain flexible to cope with fluctuations in demand.
 SIMUL8 has been a highly effective tool for us in achieving that flexibility."

 This whitepaper explains the key learning points that should be considered when working with downtime and how to apply this to your simulation.